20ft/20ft/docs/index.rst

 The vast majority of power in 20ft is contained in the Python SDK.
 The SDK is BSD licensed so feel free to modify, extend and distribute either the SDK or applications based on it (including commercial applications) without either fee or attribution.
 The ``tf`` command is also covered by the license.

 It is designed to enable the simple construction of orchestration applications including (but not limited to): unit testing; deployment and scaling; and unique container native architectures.

+All the examples below are complete programs.
+They can be run by pasting the example into a text file (called, say, 'scratch.py') then running with ``python3 scratch.py``.
+You'll see that the examples are all started with ``debug_log=False``.
+If started with ``debug_log=True`` you will get, essentially, verbose logging.
+The default doesn't log at all.

 Quickstart examples in Python
 =============================